VITA-Group/CertifiedPruning/LTH-training/README.md

 ```

 ### Note:
-The LiRPA lib is a slight modification from the original version: https://github.com/huanzhang12/alpha-beta-CROWN/tree/main/auto_LiRPA to enable auto-LiRPA training with various iterative pruning methods.
+The auto-LiRPA lib is a slight modification from the original version: https://github.com/huanzhang12/alpha-beta-CROWN/tree/main/auto_LiRPA to enable auto-LiRPA training with various iterative pruning methods.